nikirg/lazyfast/DOCS.md

 | `checkbox` | change              |
 | `textarea` | input               |

-To determine the source of the reload, each interactive tag has a `trigger` property, which is either `None` if it was not the source, or contains the text value of the javascript event:
+Each interactive tag has a `trigger` property that indicates whether it caused the reload.
+If the tag was not the source, trigger will be `None`.
+If it was the source, trigger will contain the name of the JavaScript event that triggered the reload:
 ```python
 ...
 @router.component()